-How To Win Against Halsted Financial Services
+How To Deal With Halsted Financial Services

-Upsolve is a nonprofit that helps you get out of debt with free debt relief tools and education.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Get debt help.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
+Think TurboTax for bankruptcy.
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify

 Why Is Halsted Financial Services Contacting Me?